icy-arctic-fox/frost/Frost/FrostSerialization/Resource Package Files.md

 --- (List of Complex) entries: Resources in the package file
 ---- (GUID)   id:     Globally unique identifier of the resource (should be unique across all known resources, even if they have the same name)
 ---- (String) name:   Name of the resource (must be unique in the current package file)
----- (Int)    offset: Index of the block where the resource data starts offset from the header block (first resource after the header has an offset of 0)
+---- (Long)   offset: Index of the byte where the resource data starts offset from the header (first resource after the header has an offset of 0)
 ---- (Int)    size:   Size in bytes of the packed resource (compressed and encrypted) These are just the minimum expected nodes, additional nodes can be added with no effect.